Aembit/terraform-aembit-ecs/README.md

     ]
     ```

-With your Terraform code updated as described, you can then run ```terraform apply``` or your typical terraform configuration scripts to deploy Aembit Edge into your AWS ECS Client Workloads.
+With your Terraform code updated as described, you can then run ```terraform apply``` or your typical Terraform configuration scripts to deploy Aembit Edge into your AWS ECS Client Workloads.

 ## Configuration
 The following tables lists the configurable variables of the module and their default values.